 Ask any Icelander about this building, and they will certainly have an opinion – construction started before Iceland's financial crash in 2008, and it was abandoned for a while until the government decided to pump way more money than intended into finishing it.

 Even though it's a slightly controversial building in Reykjavik, it certainly is eye-catching.
 Be sure to pop inside during the day to see how the sunlight plays through the glass-paned windows.
+(It's free to go inside outside of concert times.)

 A walk along the waterfront in Reykjavik is also a must, and if you do this you'll eventually come up a sculpture that looks kind of like a skeletal ship.
 This is the Sun Voyager, a sculpture by Jón Gunnar Árnason that won a contest to celebrate the 200th anniversary of the city of Reykjavik.